T2theV/Cumulus-Emulation-Project/README.md

 # ESDE-Docker
-A docker image for making a gaming webtop that can be host privately
+A docker image for making a gaming webtop that can be hosted privately

 Targets for infastructure are:
 - Linuxserver.io base